mui/material-ui/docs/pages/blog/mui-x-v7.md

 This update ensures that any existing customizations remain unaffected, providing you with a seamless transition to adopt the latest API at your convenience.

-Our plan is to replace the move the new implementation to the Tree Item component on the next major release and remove all those suffixes.
+Our plan is to move the new implementation to the Tree Item component on the next major release and remove all those suffixes.
 :::

 ## Charts